InfuseAI/primehub-site/docs/ph-notebook-extension.md

 ### Job Artifacts is optional

-Because group volume will keep data until someone deletes it, using `Job Artifacts` is optional.
-Users might get benefits with `Job Artifacts`:
+We also encourage using *group volume* to store persistent data.

+Using `Job Artifacts` is optional when we expect

-* Download artifacts from PrimeHub Job without opening a Notebook and visit where they keep the data
+* Download artifacts from PrimeHub Job without opening a Notebook
-* Artifacts will clean automatically
+* Artifacts will be cleaned automatically